-3.5 Elderly, Non-Car Households, and other Traditionally Underserved
+3.5 Elderly, and Non-Car Households

-We seek to attract new audiences to our meetings-especially low-income, non-car, disabled, and elderly populations.
-These groups are considered "traditionally underserved."
-Common barriers to traditionally underserved communities are largely related to accessibility.
+We seek to attract new audiences to our meetings-especially non-car, disabled, and elderly populations.
+Common barriers to these communities are largely related to accessibility.

 When we notify these communities about upcoming meetings, it may be difficult for them to attend due to time and transportation constraints.
 Many members of these communities do not have access to a car.

 In addition, our elderly population is one of the largest concentrations in the United States.
 Therefore, outreach efforts to the elderly community are even more important.

 We recognize these challenges and try to involve and inform members of a broad and diverse community with proactive outreach methods.

 Our Public Involvement Coordinator:

-- Actively seeks out community groups with members of traditionally underserved communities - Participates in their community meetings - Helps to provide information and resources through in-person participation
+- Actively seeks out community groups within communities - Participates in their community meetings - Helps to provide information and resources through in-person participation